The importance of dental x-rays at check-ups

 How are dental x-rays used?

 Dental x-rays are a diagnostic tool that can help your dentist identify a range of different problems.
-These can include unerupted teeth, fractures in the teeth that extend below the gum line, root problems, and issues with the density of the jaw bone.
+These can include teeth still in the gums, fractures in the teeth that extend below the gum line, root problems, and issues with the density of the jaw bone.
 Determining jawbone density is important when it comes to the success of restorative treatments, like dental implants.
 This is because the stability of the implant is reliant on healthy and dense bone in the jaw.

 When should dental x-rays be taken?